xosadmin/c5proj/readme.md

-# CITS5505 Assignment 2 Group Project
+# Assignment 2 Group Project

 ## Note: This is a private repository.
 Do not share it with others.

 ### Due date: 5 PM on Sunday, May 19th, 2024 (GMT+8)

 #### Live Test user
-- URL: http://cits5505.x-osadmin.com:8080 (Hosted by X-osadmin)
 - User Name: test@test.com
 - Password: 123